Common Lisp the Language, 2nd Edition

 [Macro]

-[This supersedes the description of ccase
+[This supersedes the description of ccase given in

 section 24.3.-GLS]

-This control construct is similar to case
+This control construct is similar to case, but no

-explicit otherwise
+explicit otherwise or t clause is

 permitted.